bufbuild-ru/docs/docs/breaking/overview/index.md

 - **In code review:** You can [integrate with your CI/CD workflows](../../bsr/ci-cd/setup/) (like [GitHub Actions](https://github.com/bufbuild/buf-action)) to ensure that breaking changes get flagged directly in your review flow.
 - **When shipping to the Buf Schema Registry (BSR):** This makes them available to other teams and downstream systems like Kafka.
 The BSR lets your organization enforce [policy checks](../../bsr/policy-checks/breaking/overview/) that prevent developers from committing unintended breaking changes to the BSR.
 Instead, they go to a [review flow](../../bsr/policy-checks/breaking/review-commits/) so that the repository owners can review the changes and approve or reject them before they enter your production environment.

 `buf breaking` runs a set of compatibility checks comparing the current version of your Protobuf schema to a past version.
-The past version can be any type of [input](../../reference/inputs/) that the Buf CLI accepts, such as a BSR module, a GitHub repo, or a Buf [image](../../reference/images/).The checker has a built-in set of rules and categories and can also accept rules and categories via [Buf plugins](../../cli/buf-plugins/overview/).
+The past version can be any type of [input](../../reference/inputs/) that the Buf CLI accepts, such as a BSR module, a GitHub repo, or a Buf [image](../../reference/images/).

+The checker has a built-in set of rules and categories and can also accept rules and categories via [Buf plugins](../../cli/buf-plugins/overview/).
 You can use them alongside or in place of Buf's defaults.

 ## Rules and categories

 The checker's categories reflect the nature of the breaking changes, so choosing a strictness level is straightforward.
 You can also select rules individually to more closely match your organization's policies.
-See the [rules and categories](../rules/) page for detailed information.The configuration categories, from strictest to most lenient, are:
+See the [rules and categories](../rules/) page for detailed information.

+The configuration categories, from strictest to most lenient, are:

 - `FILE`: **Default.** Detects generated source code breakage on a per-file basis
 - `PACKAGE`: Detects generated source code breakage on a per-package basis